FutureLizard205/IronFurnacesMod/README.md

 # Iron Furnaces Mod for BTA 7.1

-A simple mod that adds higher tiered furnaces.
+A simple mod that adds higher tiered furnaces to [Minecraft Better Than Adventure!](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/3106066-better-than-adventure-for-beta-1-7-3-timely).

-Has BTWaila support.
+Also has BTWaila support.

 Details: